andysolomon/lwc-jesting/scripts/lwc-jest.md

 ## Debugging in VSCode
 ### Run Time Debugging
 In VS Code thanks to the Saleforce Extensions we have a "Run and Debug" option where we use this along with a Console Debug window to monitor and track our tests as the run in real time.
 You can also create a [launch.json](https://github.com/salesforce/sfdx-lwc-jest?tab=readme-ov-file#debugging-in-visual-studio-code) file for more control over run time debugging.
-Breakpoints can be used in both component source and test files to pause debugger during run time.
+Breakpoints cannot be used in both component source and test files to pause debugger during run time.
+You must use the actual `debugger;` statement.

+### Life Cycle Hooks
+- Creation Hooks
+- Mounting Hooks
+- Updating Hooks
+- Unmounting Hooks
+- Error Handling Hooks
+- Debugging Hooks
+- Keep-Alive Component Hooks
+- Server-Side Rendering Hooks